About Just Short of Magic

 Just Short of Magic is recognized for creativity, innovation, courage and entrepreneurialism.
 In our first year of operation, we were awarded the 2014 Jim and Mary Binkley Award by the Fairbanks Convention and Visitors Bureau for introducing a new attraction for the benefit and enjoyment of visitors to Fairbanks!

 Our guests have overwhelmingly recommended their positive experiences to others.
 Just Short of Magic rapidly became one of the most popular visitor attractions in the Fairbanks area.
-Trip Advisor has awarded us their Certficate of Excellence on visitors excellent reviews of our Dog Sled Rides, Alaskan Dog Mushing School and stays in our Yurt B&B.
+Trip Advisor has awarded us their Certficate of Excellence on visitors excellent reviews of our Dog Sled Rides, Alaskan Dog Mushing School.

 To share our love and knowledge of sled dogs and mushing with guests and students who have come to Just Short of Magic for an experience of a lifetime.